KagemaNjoroge/ultimate_pos/README.md

 </div>

 A minimalistic Point of Sale (POS) system for small businesses.
 It is a web-based application that allows you to manage your sales and inventory on the go.
-It is built with Django and Python.
+Powered by [Django](https://djangoproject.com)

 <p align="center">
   <img src="https://posapp.linksengineering.net/assets/images/logo-seegreen.png">